 WHAT IS THE CURRENT STATUS OF THE PROJECT?

-Construction of a new area office for the U.S. Forest Service is underway with completion expected in early April 2013.
-The project is being constructed as a LEED Silver building.
-The U.S. Department of Agriculture – Natural Resources Conservation Service, will also have offices in this building.
+Construction of a new area office for the U.S. Forest Service is complete.
+The project is a LEED Silver building.
+The U.S. Department of Agriculture – Natural Resources Conservation Service, also has offices in this building.

-Discussions with Colorado Parks and Wildlife are coming to fruition.
+Discussions with Colorado Parks and Wildlife are ongoing.
 This newly merged state agency is in negotiations to purchase Lot 3 of the NRC subdivision adjacent to the U.S. Forest Service facility.
-A closing date for this transaction has tentatively been set for April 15, 2013.
 Along with Colorado Parks and Wildlife comes the Bureau of Land Management and their Salida staff who work primarily with Parks in the Arkansas Headwaters Recreation Area.
-Colorado Parks and Wildlife is committed to beginning construction of new area offices at the site within five years.
+Colorado Parks and Wildlife would like to begin construction of new area offices at the site within five years.

 WHERE IS THE NRC?